 On the other hand, you don't want to put off washing baby clothes for too long because as your baby's due date approaches, you might be too tired to do any laundry.

-So, when is the right time to wash baby clothes?
+So, when is the right time washing baby clothes?
 Somewhere between 32 to 36 weeks of your pregnancy should be fine.
 This way, you can be ready even if your baby comes earlier than expected.
 You can start by washing a few baby clothes each week and packing them in a clean bag.

 Choose a Suitable Laundry Detergent

 Washing baby clothes with the wrong detergent can have severe effects on your baby's delicate and sensitive skin.
 Where possible, use detergents specifically meant for babies and infants.
-Otherwise, stick to a fragrance-free hypoallergenic gentle detergent because fragrances can irritate a baby's skin.
+Otherwise, stick to a fragrance-free, hypoallergenic, gentle detergent because fragrances can irritate a baby's skin.

-Also, try to resist the temptation to use dish soap as a laundry liquid as it may also irritate your baby's skin.
+Also, try to resist the temptation to use dish soap as a laundry liquid, as it may also irritate your baby's skin.